Ways to Give

-The Radcliffe Institute for Advanced Study accepts the following credit cards: American Express, MasterCard, and VISA.
+Harvard Radcliffe Institute accepts the following credit cards: MasterCard, VISA, American Express, and Discover.

-Due to COVID-19, credit card gifts may only be made online, not by phone.
+We encourage you to make credit card gifts online, not by phone, due to reduced phone hours during the COVID-19 pandemic.
 If you have questions about making your online gift, please call the Office of Alumni and Development Services at +1 (617) 495-1750.

 USPS mailing address: